 My friends say it, your friends say it.
 You’ve probably said it too.

 Being a complete grammar geek, this peculiar acronym annoys me to no end.
-After I read a text from my boyfriend saying “Kk” last night, on our six month anniversary, I had enough.
+After I read a text from my boyfriend saying “Kk” last night, I had enough.
 It was time for a serious, serious talk.
 But that’s a different story.

 I began researching as much as I could about this “Kk” that gets around everywhere, creeping into phones, emails and online communities across the globe, hypnotizing its readers to spread it so it can conquer the precious, well thought out English language, with its growing number of similar lazy buddies who want nothing more than to get around.

 But where did “Kk” come from?
 I can’t pinpoint an exact mastermind or location, but I’ve done some digging.